 BC: If it’s kind of an arc, then the meat is here (points to the center about chest high).
 There are dark, warm characteristics to the meat such as bloodier things as opposed to more sanguine dried meat.

 TG: So there’s almost a range here too.

 BC: From deep, dark, and bloody on this side over to higher-toned sanguine dried blood on this side.

 TG: Where is this arc?

 BC: It’s just below the arc of the range of fruits.
-Maybe it’s also has to do with the weight.
-Maybe it’s because I think in terms of weight of whatever it
+It could also have to do with the weight.
+Maybe it’s because I think in terms of weight of whatever it is.